 Tomasz Liberski, Espeo’s Service Delivery Director, explains our strong focus on four core values mentioned above which generate mutual understanding and customer satisfaction.

-“We want to be for our clients’ next door digital partner.
+“We want to be for our clients’ digital partner.
 We structure our work in the way that we become part of our client’s internal team — not only in terms of communication but what’s more important in terms of understanding the strategic goals.
-We want to be sure that our work fits in more general company’s business development plan.
-Our focus on four key values helps us be inline with our client’s business growth strategy.
+Our work fits in more general company’s business development plan.
+Focus on four key values helps us be in line with our client’s business growth strategy.
 This way we build partnerships for years not months.”

-Remote work in software development outsouring model requires good planning and communication setup.
-From our experience, the project start stage is crucial to understand basic client needs, meet key business goals, and prioritize our tasks.
+Remote work in the software development outsourcing model requires good planning and communication setup.
+In our experience, the project start stage is crucial to understand basic client needs, meet key business goals, and prioritize our tasks.
 Here is some more detailed information on how we organize the project start phase to meet all client’s expectations and build a solid ground for future cooperation.

-So how to organize work with a client who we can’t meet face-to-face?
+So how should you organize work with a client who can’t meet face-to-face?
 First of all, we have to be flexible.
-Our approach is to bridge the gap of remoteness in software development outsourcing model.
+Our approach is to bridge the gap of remoteness in software development outsourcing.
+Liberski explains:

 “We adjust the time of our status meetings to the time convenient for our client.
 Clients are well-informed on the progress of our work and can follow each important aspect of the process.
 We involve clients in each significant decision to get their full understanding before next steps.
 Flexibility also means that during the most vital points in the project like the kickoff, the workshops, and then the milestones.”